 As a Church of England Primary School we follow a set of jointly held Christian based values that help us to grow and develop.
 Although we see these values as Christian values, we strongly feel that they are values all children need to learn about and develop in order to become productive, successful and caring members of society.

-These values for the year 2016-17 are Friendship, Courage and Trust.
+These values for the year 2017-18 are Respect, Truthfulness and Compassion.

 We believe that Physical Education should lead to a sense of well-being, a greater understanding of health and fitness, a healthy lifestyle, a feeling of self-confidence and a lifelong passion for physical activity.
 Every child will experience a varied physical education programme which involves dance, gymnastics, games, outdoor and adventurous activities, athletics and swimming throughout their school life.
 We aim to provide two hours of high quality physical education throughout the week, which involves outdoor games skills as well as indoor gymnastics or dance.
 Children in year 2 and year 6 swim during term 6.